dblock/slack-gamebot/README.md

 Team China aliases are set to pp and :pong:.
 ```

-Remove all aliases with `set aliases none`.

 ![](screenshots/aliases.gif)

+Remove all aliases with `unset aliases`.

 #### gamebot set api on|off